Dragon-Age-Annual/dragonageannual.art/src/pages/application.md

 - Scoring will be based on overall composition, colour choices, strong backgrounds, and technique.

+- Merchandise artists do not need to have created similar merch before; however, if you have designed similar merch (even in other fandoms) for projects or for your own shops, please do include those samples (even if they are from another fandom!).

 - Overall, the best plan is to show us _your_ individual style as an artist, and we'll do our best to figure out how we can play to your strengths.